karlkirschner/PyPeerReview/README.md

 The entrants.csv and reviewers.csv can be generated using a spreedsheet program.

+Running the notebook will resuting a the creation of matching_results.csv.

 #### entrants.csv example file:
 Name;Email;Methods;Topics<br>
 Zoowee Blubberworth;zb@fakemail.com;Mathematics, md;viruses, Security<br>